 “Just remember that the goal is for us all to capture all we want.” — Anderson/Squire

-The single biggest difference between chess and poker is that poker is a game of incomplete information—you do not know my hand (or portions of it) and I do not know yours.
-In chess, everything is out in the open, for both players to see.
+The single biggest difference between chess and poker is that poker is a game of incomplete information—each player does not know each other’s hand.
+In chess, on the other hand, everything is out in the open for both players to see.

-This means a chess player must set bluffs and traps (and they do both, I’ve learned) multiple moves ahead.
+This means a chess player must set bluffs and traps (and they do both!) multiple moves ahead.
 A chess player may suggest to his opponent that he’s going to zig, but his true plan to zag must be hidden well enough and far enough into the future to lure the opponent into the trap.

-The people I’m watching on YouTube are obviously extremely strong players, including Magnus Carlsen, who is the best chess player in the world at this writing.
-But their ability to analyze and recall games blows my mind.
+The people you may see playing chess on YouTube are obviously extremely strong players, including Magnus Carlsen, who is the best chess player in the world at the time of writing this.
+But their ability to analyze and recall games is also something else.

-For instance, I watched a game where Internet chess star Andrea Botez took on grandmaster Hikaru Nakamura.
-She’s an extremely good chess player, but he’s a lot better.
+For instance, take Internet chess star Andrea Botez when she took on grandmaster Hikaru Nakamura.
+While she’s an extremely good chess player, he’s a lot better.
 Unlike poker, “a lot better” in chess means, “wins 100% of the time unless he makes a silly mistake.”
 So he gave her a handicap—he played blindfolded.

 A chess board is an 8x8 matrix—64 squares—with a practically uncountable number of possible board positions.
 But Nakamura played as if he could see the board, without hesitation or confusion.
-I won’t spoil the outcome, but you can see the match here.
+We won’t spoil the outcome for you pals, but you can see the match here.

 Or the match where two pairs of top women players played against each other.
 The game ended in a draw, but the post-mortem was what attracted me.
 They began discussing what would have happened had one team made a different play at move 13.
 A spirited discussion broke out—clearly all four were able to completely visualize the board at that specific point in the game, and intuit the possible direction of the game had that alternate move been played.